SaaS Assurance - Overview

 Business continuity management

-A cloud provider must plausibly present its continuity procedures in the event of disruption.
+A SaaS provider must plausibly present its continuity procedures in the event of disruption.
 Does the provider maintain a documented method that details the impact of a disruption?
 What are the RPO (recovery point objective) and RTO (recovery time objective) for services?
 What dependencies on suppliers and outsource partners relevant to the restoration process exist?
 Can the effects of a disruptive event be kept to an acceptable level (accident management)?
 Does the provider have a formal process for locating, identifying, analyzing and addressing incidents?
 Is this process tested and prepared so that an actual incident can be effectively overcome?
 How are incidents documented and evidence secured?

-Physical security is particularly important because many cloud providers outsource the control over their IT infrastructure.
-What assurances can the cloud provider provide to the customer regarding the physical security of the location?
+Physical security is particularly important because many SaaS providers outsource the control over their IT infrastructure.
+What assurances can the SaaS provider provide to the customer regarding the physical security of the location?
 Who, other than authorized IT personnel, has unescorted (physical) access to IT infrastructure (e.g. cleaners)?
 How often are access rights reviewed?
 Are personnel who have access to secure areas monitored (including third parties)?
 Does the personnel use portable equipment (e.g. laptops, smart phones) which can give access to the data center?

 All data centers are equipped with alarms which immediately alert the police in cases of attempted unauthorized entry.
 The data centers are also equipped with video surveillance and highly sensitive early fire detection and preventive fire protection.